 One of the most important functions of your PA is to advise student-athletes for course selection and assist in selection of an academic major.
 Academic advising requires a partnership between the student-athlete and the PA to ensure the best decisions are made.
 Student-athletes are required to meet with their PA each semester during the advising period.
-Sara Norman is the CASAS Professional Advisor for Student Athletes (email@example.com).
+Donna Holland is the CASAS Professional Advisor for Student Athletes (email@example.com).

 Student athletes are required to meet with the Professional Advisor or Academic Coordinator each semester in order to use their early registration privilege.
 The email request will be similar to the following.
 Please read carefully and follow the instructions: